TrustTheVote-Project/VoteTrackerPlus/docs/tech-details/more-tech-details.md

 Regarding the voter-id repo, though it is highly recommended that election official pre-fill out the voter-id repos with the registered voters, actually doing so is optional.
 Voters can be added to the voter-id repo directly at the voting center if so configured by the election officials.

-Once a GGO achieves their BFD, their portion of ballot is ready.

 ## 6.2) Pre Election Day, Post Ballot Freeze Data

-Once all the GGO's complete their portions of the ballot, the ballot is said to be done and is made available to all voters.
-Due to the inherent design nature of the GGO's, every address in a precinct can obtain their address correct ballot via either the publicly available ballot repo or via their election officials - who obtain it via the public ballot repo as well.
+Once all the GGO's complete their portions of the blank ballot, the blank ballot is said to be done and is made available to all voters.
+Due to the inherent design nature of the GGO's, every address in a precinct can obtain their address correct ballot via either the publicly available VTP repos or via their election officials - who obtain it via the public ballot repo as well.

 As the precincts/state support it, early voting, absentee voting, and UVBM workflows can commence.
 Each precinct/state follow their own workflows regarding when the ballots are actually cast and scanned.
 Note that the ballot repo is __not__ publicly updated once ballots are allowed to be entered into VoteTracker+.